sungyoon-lee/bcp/README.md

 # Lipschitz-Certifiable Training with a Tight Outer Bound (BCP)

-This repository is the official implementation of BCP, Box Constraints Propagation (Lipschitz-Certifiable Training with a Tight Outer Bound).
+This repository is the official implementation of BCP, Box Constraint Propagation (Lipschitz-Certifiable Training with a Tight Outer Bound).

 ![Illustration](./media/Illustration.png)